Abhimanyu121/ipfs-ticketsOnChain/README.md

 ## Use of IPFS

 IPFS is used for holding data (Specifically event Image, logo) on the destributed network.
-You can Go to "Add Event" tab,the picture that is to be uploaded with event, is stored at IPFS This Dapp is hosted at IPFS at the following link: https://ipfs.infura.io/ipfs/QmbaU9nehs5J1CG7wtvQE148R6VBvJEyPdAhAAvvp92TCK/toc/#/
+You can Go to "Add Event" tab, the picture that is to be uploaded with event, is stored at IPFS.

+This Dapp is hosted at IPFS at the following link: https://ipfs.infura.io/ipfs/QmbaU9nehs5J1CG7wtvQE148R6VBvJEyPdAhAAvvp92TCK/toc/#/